-The original Google Penguin was released in 2012 in attempts to prevent unethical SEO practices known as black-hat SEO.
+The original Google Penguin was released in 2012 in an attempt to prevent unethical SEO practices known as black-hat SEO.
 Black-hat SEO strategies are those that are considered to be manipulating search engine rankings with bad links or links that have been paid for.
 The newest Google Penguin Update will have an effect on all SEO users.

 Google Penguin 4.0 is still in the process of rolling out, so the changes may not be noticeable to everyone right now.
 However, those who understand the update have been implying that Penguin 4.0 is now a much fairer algorithm.

 Real-Time Penguin, Real-Time Fixes